makrandgupta/fastify-starter/README.md

 # TO DO API

-A Fastify-based REST API for property portfolio management with PostgreSQL database and Drizzle ORM.
+A Fastify-based REST API starter with PostgreSQL database and Drizzle ORM.
+Implements a simple task list as example.

 ## Prerequisites